Sanusihassan/pdfequips-blog/src/content/blog/Step-by-Step-Guide-Merging-Multiple-PDFs-into-One-Document.md

 heroImage: '/images/blog/Merging-Multiple-PDFs-into-One-Document.png'
 ---

-# Step-by-Step Guide: Merging Multiple PDFs into One Document

 Combining multiple PDF files into a single document is a common task that can significantly improve document management and sharing.
 Whether you're compiling reports, creating a portfolio, or organizing research papers, merging PDFs can streamline your workflow.
 This guide will walk you through the process using PDFEquips, a user-friendly online tool.

 ## Why Merge PDFs?